jeffreyjsung/spotify-wrapped-plus/README.md

 This is a web app that allows you to visualize your Spotify listening history, statistics, and habits.
 It is similar to Spotify's "Wrapped" feature, except you can use this any time.

-If you would like to try out the app yourself, please get into contact with me and I would be happy to grant you access.
-Spotify only lets explictly added users to access third-party apps.
+This is unfortunately not hosted anywhere at the moment because Spotify only lets explictly added users to access third-party apps.
 Read more about it [here](https://developer.spotify.com/community/news/2021/05/27/improving-the-developer-and-user-experience-for-third-party-apps/).

 ## Local Installation & Set Up